ubsuny/CP1-24-HW1/Bell'sInequality43.md

 * Local Hidden Variable
    *  a quantity whose value is presently unknown with local property "Spooky action at a distance"
 ## Bell's theorem
 * Proppsed by John Stewart Bell, in the paper that " On the Einstein- Podolsky-Rosen paradox", 1964.
 * A awy of distinguishing experimentally between local hidden variable theories and the predictions of Quantum Mechanics
 * Bell's Inequality - ρ(a,c)−ρ(b,a)−ρ(b,c)≤1
+   * Inequality that derived from local hidden variable theory
+   * Any Quantum correlations under local hidden variable theory do not satisfy bell's inequalities.
+   * Demonstration by bell test experiments
+* Simple version of a Bell's Inequality
+*